Right-libertarianism: Philosophy

 The Stanford Encyclopedia of Philosophy describes right-libertarian philosophy as follows:

 Libertarianism is often thought of as 'right-wing' doctrine.
 This, however, is mistaken for at least two reasons.
 First, on social—rather than economic—issues, libertarianism tends to be 'left-wing'.
 It opposes laws that restrict consensual and private sexual relationships between adults (e.g., gay-sex, non-marital sex, and deviant sex), laws that restrict drug use, laws that impose religious views or practices on individuals, and compulsory military service.
 Second, in addition to the better-known version of libertarianism—right-libertarianism—, there is also a version known as 'left-libertarianism.
 Both endorse full self-ownership, but they differ with respect to the powers agents have to appropriate unappropriated natural resources (land, air, water, etc.).

 Right-libertarians are distinguished from left-libertarians by their relation to property and capital.
 While both left-libertarianism and right-libertarianism share general antipathy towards power by a government authority, the latter exempts power wielded through free-market capitalism.
 Historically, libertarians such as Herbert Spencer and Max Stirner supported the protection of an individual's freedom from powers of government and private ownership.
-While condemning governmental encroachment on personal liberties, right-libertarians support freedoms on the basis of their agreement with private property rights and the abolishment of public amenities is a common theme in right-libertarian writings.Carson, Kevin (8 November 2015).
-"Are We All Mutualists?"
-Center for a Stateless Society.
-Retrieved 23 March 2020.
-"This willingness to recognize the joint homesteading of land and natural resources (in such historical forms as village open-field systems, common pasture and waste, public rights of way and town commons, common fisheries, etc.) is a refreshing contrast to the all too many right-libertarians who insist that property can only be owned by individuals (most notably Ayn Rand’s claim that the theft of Native American tribal land by European settlers was justified because they didn’t believe in any “legitimate" form of property rights)."
+While condemning governmental encroachment on personal liberties, right-libertarians support freedoms on the basis of their agreement with private property rights and the abolishment of public amenities is a common theme in right-libertarian writings.